Wheaton Precious Metals (NYSE:WPM) Posts Quarterly Earnings Results, Misses Estimates By $0.01 EPS

-Wheaton Precious Metals (NYSE:WPM – Get Rating) posted its quarterly earnings results on Friday.
-The company reported $0.23 EPS for the quarter, missing analysts’ consensus estimates of $0.24 by ($0.01), Briefing.com reports.
-Wheaton Precious Metals had a net margin of 62.83% and a return on equity of 7.84%.
-The firm had revenue of $236.05 million for the quarter, compared to analysts’ expectations of $241.70 million.
-During the same quarter in the previous year, the company earned $0.29 EPS.
-The company’s quarterly revenue was down 15.1% compared to the same quarter last year.
+Wheaton Precious Metals (NYSE:WPM – Get Rating) posted its quarterly earnings results on Thursday.
+The company reported $0.23 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.24 by ($0.01), Briefing.com reports.
+The company had revenue of $236.05 million during the quarter, compared to the consensus estimate of $241.70 million.
+Wheaton Precious Metals had a return on equity of 7.84% and a net margin of 62.83%.
+The firm’s revenue for the quarter was down 15.1% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.29 earnings per share.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, April 6th.
-Stockholders of record on Friday, March 24th will be paid a $0.15 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, April 6th.
+Stockholders of record on Friday, March 24th will be issued a dividend of $0.15 per share.
+The ex-dividend date is Thursday, March 23rd.
 This represents a $0.60 annualized dividend and a dividend yield of 1.48%.
-The ex-dividend date of this dividend is Thursday, March 23rd.
-Wheaton Precious Metals’s dividend payout ratio (DPR) is currently 40.54%.
+Wheaton Precious Metals’s dividend payout ratio (DPR) is presently 40.54%.

 Wheaton Precious Metals Corp. is a mining company engages in the sale of precious metals and cobalt production.
 It operates through the following segments: Gold, Silver, Palladium, Cobalt, and Other.
 It focuses on the following precious metals streams: Salobo, Penasquito, Antamina, Constancia, Stillwater, San Dimas, Sudhury, Zinkgruvan, Yauliyacu, Neves-Corvo, Pascua-Lama, Rosemont, Voisey’s Bay, and others.